 - Assess your pelvic floor muscles function: Evidence shows up to 50% of women do not know how to exercise their pelvic floor muscles correctly under verbal instruction and at least 25% performing this activity make symptoms worse.
 We are trained to assess these muscles and identify what is specific to you and your abilities when customizing your pelvic floor training program.
-Often times the weakness is secondary to underlying issues such as muscle tension, fatigue or poor coordination.
+Often times the weakness is secondary to underlying issues such as muscle tension, fatigue, or poor coordination.
 It is important these muscles are trained in the right way to achieve maximum results.

-- Understand your physical activities: By understanding your current level of fitness before surgery, this allows us to set up a treatment plan that is realistic and holistic in helping you to return to doing the things that you enjoy after surgery.
+- Understand your physical activities: By understanding your current level of fitness before surgery, allows us to set up a treatment plan that is realistic and holistic in helping you to return to doing the things that you enjoy after surgery.
 This is also useful in mapping out ways to execute household chores, work duties and daily tasks.
 Our physiotherapists work with you to establish safe and effective ways for you to return to these activities, use of modifications or alternatives were necessary.
-Your physiotherapist is able to guide you in a specific graded exercise program that is pelvic floor safe and individualized to your needs and your surgeon’s post operative protocols.
+Your physiotherapist is able to guide you in a specific graded exercise program that is a pelvic floor safe and individualized to your needs and your surgeon’s post-operative protocols.

-- Addressing any other issues: With any kind of surgery it can be a stressful time emotionally and physically.
-We aim to work very closely with your surgeon, doctor and other healthcare providers to make sure that you receive the support you need.
+- Addressing any other issues: With any kind of surgery, it can be a stressful time emotionally and physically.
+We aim to work very closely with your surgeon, doctor, and other healthcare providers to make sure that you receive the support you need.

 - Useful link for more information: http://www.ugsa.org.au/patient-resources/www.ugsa.org.au/patient-resources/